refuge/refuge.io/blog/_posts/2013-11-10-repository-reorganisation-and-other-news.md

 of our temptatives...
 - [Refuge incubator](https://github.com/refuge-incubator): All the
   projects of refuge will start here.
-If a project is considered enough stable and in phase with the project will be moved to the main refuge organisation
+If a project is considered enough stable and in phase with the project, it will be moved to the main refuge organisation
 - [Refuge](https://github.com/refuge): The main organisation.
 ALl
   maintened refuge products will be found there.